 Improved Smaller Design

-The biggest two complaints I had with the Pixel Buds were the massive size of them, and how terrible they fit my ears.
+The two biggest complaints I had with the Pixel Buds were the massive size, and how terribly they fit my ears.
 I have smaller ears than a lot of people, so that’s not entirely Google’s fault, but I’m not the only one saying that.
 Plus, those same two complaints were heard loud and clear around the web.
-The Buds were too big, and not very comfortable.
+The Buds were too big and too uncomfortable.

 Google needs to slim things down, a lot, and improve the design.
 We know it’s hard to shove all of those electronics into a tiny thing that goes inside your ear, but Apple did it, and no-name brands do it.
-We don’t want Q-tips sticking out, but Google needs to deliver a better, smaller, sleeker design.
+We don’t want Q-tips sticking out of our ears, but Google needs to deliver a better, smaller, sleeker design.

 A Slim Case (With Wireless Charging)

 For a 1st generation product, the Pixel Buds weren’t bad, but they weren’t good either.
 A big part of the experience is the case and one that recharges the earbuds.
 Google offered a nice little fabric case for its headphones, but we want something better.

 If Google wants to compete with Apple’s Airpods, they need to make the case slim, portable, pack a big battery, and maybe even offer wireless charging.
-A rumor floating around suggests the Airpod 2 case will double as a wireless charger battery pack.
-That way iPhone 11 owners can put their phone on the headphone case for a quick battery top-off.
+A rumor floating around suggests the unannounced Airpod 2 case would double as a wireless charger battery pack.
+That way iPhone Xs owners can put their phone on the headphone case for a quick battery top-off.

 Longer Battery Life

 And last but not least, Google’s Pixel Buds 2 should have the best battery life on the market.
 Most wireless earbuds only last 3-4 hours, at the most.
 Apple’s AirPods pushed that to 5 hours and set a new industry standard for what customers expect from wireless earbuds.
 Well, mostly.

 This is just the tip of the iceberg.
 There are several things Google could do to make its next headphone better than ever before.
 These five will simply make them worth buying, and an alternative to the competition.
 We’re expecting some neat new AI features, Google Assistant commands and routines, and a sleek design.